 Smart contracts are auto-executable codes and installed on the PDLs.
 The participants can execute/activate a smart contract with some actions, such as read/write data to the PDL.
 The executions (e.g. read/write data proofs) can be recorded to the PDL and verified later.

-For example, if a PDL node consumes/uses data from an external, third-party, oracle the data is vulnerable to being malicious or inaccurate.
+EXAMPLE: If a PDL node consumes/uses data from an external, third-party, oracle the data is vulnerable to being malicious or inaccurate.
 In such a scenario, non-repudiation can be achieved through execution of a smart contract when data is accessed or exchanged with an external party.
 Such contract can record/apply access conditions and penalties in case of denial of non-repudiation.
 Depending on the PDL-type, certain policies can be implemented as part of a smart contract to enable enforcement.

 Oracles